Official State of Nebraska Web Site

 The project will improve traffic operations with extended ramp merges, added auxiliary lanes and flatter road profiles to improve sight distance.

 Proposed Construction: The project limits are from Harney Street on the south to Hamilton Street on the north, and from 30th Street on the west to 20th Street on the east.
 A section of 30th Street will also be rebuilt.
-The Project will include removal of seven existing bridges, which will not be replaced.
-The construction of thirteen new bridges, concrete pavement, grading, culverts, lighting and guardrail.
+The Project will include removal of seven existing bridges, the construction of thirteen new bridges, concrete pavement, grading, culverts, lighting and guardrail.

 Ramp access to and from the local street system will remain basically the same with the following exceptions: